-Our meetings are open to the public and we always welcome visitors!
-We host monthly meetings featuring speakers from nature-related professions who present science-based programs on topics important to the Texas Hill Country.
+Our meetings are free and open to the public.
+We always welcome guests!
+Our chapter hosts monthly meetings featuring speakers from nature-related professions who present science-based programs on topics important to the Texas Hill Country.
 Our meeting are always interesting and informative – bring a pen, there’s always something to learn.

 The monthly meeting of the Hill Country Chapter of the Texas Master Naturalist program is free and open to the public.
 Meetings are held in the Upper Guadalupe River Authority Lecture Hall, 125 North Lehmann Drive in Kerrville.
 Doors open at 6:30 p.m.; program begins at 7:00.

 View UGRA Lecture Hall, Kerrville Tx in a larger map

 Monthly Meeting >> Monday, 23 October